sakethbolla/enpm611-team5/README.md

     b.
 Open your ENPM611 project folder where fetch_issues.py is located.

  2. Set Your GitHub Token
     a.
-In config.json, make sure the "GITHUB_TOKEN" key is filled with a valid GitHub Personal Access Token to avoid rate limits:
+In config.json, make sure the "GITHUB_TOKEN" key is filled with a valid GitHub Personal Access Token to avoid rate limits

 3. Open fetch_issues.py
   a.
 In the Explorer sidebar, click fetch_issues.py to open the script.